Skip to Main Content

 1. Directly behind.

 It is easy to get frustrated at the occasionally slow place at which truckers travel, however, tailgating them is a bad idea.
-In the event of a truck, it is possible for a car to go directly underneath the trailer.
+In the event of the truck braking, it is possible for a car to go directly underneath the trailer.
 While safety bars are required to prevent this, not all trucks adhere to these guidelines.
+Also, improperly secured cargo can fall on your car or cause an accident.

 1. In areas under construction.